digital-archives/HISTGA1011/schedule/week_02.md

 {: .label .label-yellow }
 Due
-* Sign up using this <a href="https://forms.gle/UDw6TjZdvrxQpkxq7" target="_blank">Google Form</a> for a file format for the <a href="https://digital-archives.github.io/HISTGA1011/assignments/file_format.html">File Format Report Assignment</a> by next week's class.
+* Sign up using this <a href="https://forms.gle/UDw6TjZdvrxQpkxq7" target="_blank">Google Form</a> for a file format for the <a href="https://digital-archives.github.io/HISTGA1011/assignments/file_format.html"> by the start of class.
 * Post your pre-class reading reactions to Brightspace by 3:30pm today.
 * Weekly activity: None this week